Djohnson1313/Predicting_customer_churn/README.md

 ![Screenshot 2024-08-11 125008](https://github.com/user-attachments/assets/e04dbc43-dccf-416c-bd66-bb3846d931d6)

-Here we can see a mojority of customers do not churn, aprox.
-85.5% of customers have stayed with the company.
+Here we can see a mojority of customers do not churn, approx. 85.5% of customers have stayed with the company.

+## Modeling

+The modeling process for this specific problem utilized 2 general types of models.
+A base logistic regression model, and a decision tree classifier.

+The 'vanilla' model is used to build upon and compare other models to, to see how they improve upon the base model, if at all.
+This model started with no additional addatives other then some standard train-test split and scaling to assure a working model process.
+This model functioned mediocrely, not presenting to well with some of the tests taken.
+After altering the model, using techniques such as SMOTE and variance selection, it was decided a different model all together may be a better aproach.

+The next model used is a decision tree classifer.
+This model essentialy asks questions to narrow down what the potential outcome may be.